 - It is recommended that the municipality pay the student and cover travel and housing expenses during training week

 - Provides a computer to run the CAMP-RS Pavement Management software

-- Complete a report to the Cornell Local Roads Program evaluating their experience
+- Complete a report to the New York State LTAP Center - Cornell Local Roads Program evaluating their experience

 Student interns are responsible for the following activities: